data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 multiple input records with the same key.
 For example, if this is set to 'updated_time desc', then if there are multiple input records with the same key, the one with the largest value for 'updated_time' will be applied.

-**Partition Filter**: Partition filter that can be used for partition elimination during Update operation.
-Should only be used with Update operation for tables where require partition filter is enabled.
-For example, if the table is partitioned the Partition Filter '_PARTITIONTIME > "2020-01-01" and _PARTITIONTIME < "2020-03-01"',
-the update operation will be performed only in the partitions meeting the criteria.
+**Partition Filter**: Partition filter that can be used for partition elimination during Update or Upsert operations.
+Should only be used with Update or Upsert operations for tables where require partition filter is enabled.
+For example, if the table is partitioned the Partition Filter '_PARTITIONTIME > "2020-01-01" and _PARTITIONTIME < "2020-03-01"', the update operation will be performed only in the partitions meeting the criteria.